jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 Remove the page content (but not code from the top nav, sidebar, or footer) and replace the page content with `{% raw %}{{ content }}{% endraw %}`.

 Check the layout again in your browser and make sure you didn't mess it up by inadvertently removing a crucial `div` tag or other element.
+The only change should be to the title and page content, which are now blanked out or showing the placeholder tag.

 ## 3. Create a couple of files with front matter tags

 Create a couple of files in your root directory: `index.md` and `about.md`.

-In your `index.md` file, add some front matter tags containing a title and layout property, like this:
+In your `index.md` file, add some front matter tags containing a `title` and `layout` property, like this:

 ```yaml
 ---